Press Relations

 a753a8e9

-Seong Sam-jeong, head of the West Busan Development Headquarters, said, “It is true that there are many variables in the relationship between South Korea and Japan, and the utility itself is a burden.
-See," he said.
-He added, “The undersea tunnel between South Korea and Japan is impossible without state-level support, so we will promote it as a long-term issue.”
-Earlier, at the South Korea-Japan Undersea Tunnel Debate held by Busan Citizens' Solidarity for Economic Revitalization in November last year, Chuo University Professor Heo Jae-wan (specializing in urban economics) said, "The South Korea-Japan undersea tunnel will be built at a cost of less than 65 trillion won.
-It is economical,” he argued.
+Seong Sam-jeong, director of the Busan Development Headquarters, said, ``It is true that there are many variables in Korea-Japan relations, and the construction itself is a burden.
+I'll see.''
+He added, ``The Korea-Japan undersea tunnel would not be possible without support from the national level, so we will promote it as a long-term goal.''
+Previously, at the Korea-Japan Undersea Tunnel Discussion Forum held by Citizens' Solidarity for Busan Economic Revitalization in November of last year, Professor Heo Jae-wan of Chung-Ang University (urban economics major) said, ``The Korea-Japan Undersea Tunnel could be constructed at a cost of less than 65 trillion won.
+"Therefore, it is economical," he said.

 • Press materials